What should I expect during my breast reconstruction recovery?

 Following your breast reconstruction surgery for flap techniques and/or the insertion of a breast implant, gauze or bandages may be applied to your incisions.

 An elastic bandage or support bra will minimize swelling and support the reconstructed breast.
 A small, thin tube may be temporarily placed under the skin to drain any excess blood or fluid.
-A pain pump may also be used to reduce the need for narcotics.

 You will be given specific instructions that may include: How to care for your surgical site(s) following surgery, medications to apply or take orally to aid healing and reduce the risk of infection, specific concerns to look for at the surgical site or in your general health and when to follow up with your plastic surgeon.

 Be sure to ask your plastic surgeon specific questions about what you can expect during your individual recovery period.

 - Where will I be taken after my surgery is complete?